 The Company used a market-based approach to determine the ESSP of the non-exclusive research license of \$1.0 million.
-The Company by used comparative data, including in-licensed research agreements negotiated and executed within the Company.
+The Company determined ESSP by use of comparative data, including in-licensed research agreements negotiated and executed within the Company.